Have a look at the picture below and answer this simple question:

 That’s right – the correct answer is ‘neither’.
 Squares A and B are exactly the same colour and shade.

+Don’t believe me?
 I must admit I was sceptical myself.
-Have a look at this next image – this time when you move the mouse over you’ll see the edges of the squares surrounding A and B, which should make things a little clearer:
+Have a look at this next image – which blanks out the rest of the picture, except squares A and B and the edges of the squares next to them:

-Is that proof enough?
-If you’re STILL not convinced, you can print out the image and fold or cut the paper so that you can see squares A and B side-by-side.
+If you’re still not convinced, you can print out the image and fold or cut the paper so that you can see squares A and B side-by-side.

 They say seeing is believing.
 But after looking at this image many times I’m not so sure.